-Food must be kept below 4°C (or above 60°C) to remain in the safe food temperature zone.
-Any food cooled outside this zone for longer than four hours should be binned.
+Your food must be kept below 4°C (or above 60°C) to remain in the safe food temperature zone.
+Any food that strays outside this zone for longer than four hours should be binned.

-Here are some tips to keeping your food safe in a cooler:
+Here are some tips for keeping your food safe in a cooler:

-- Minimise opening and closing the cooler.
-Make sure the lid is fully closed each time.
+- make sure the lid is fully closed each time you open it